perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 <table>
 <tr><td align=center width=272px height=272px><img src="macOS13.png" alt="Monterey HDD"></td></tr>
-<tr><td><b>EFI and guide using OpenCore 0.8.5 for Big Sur, Monterey and Ventura on Gigabyte Z390 Aorus Elite motherboard.
+<tr><td><b>Guide and EFI using OpenCore 0.8.5 for Big Sur, Monterey and Ventura on Gigabyte Z390 Aorus Elite motherboard.
 The same setup I use with Big Sur also works for Monterey (Ventura has differences).
 Settings for AMD dGPU as main card or iGPU as single card.
 EFI folder available.</b></td></tr>
 </table>

 ### Hardware